hugomods/search/README.md

 - [Flexible and configurable](#parameters)
 - Built-in UI and interactive logic, it's easy to integrate it with your theme.
 - Restyle the UI with CSS variables.
-- Configurable Shortcuts: defaults as following,
+- Configurable shortcuts: defaults as following,
   - <kbd>CTRL</kbd> + <kbd>K</kbd> to search.
   - <kbd>ESC</kbd> to close.